aral/ar.al-site/content/2019/10/18/site.js-and-pi/index.md

 {{<figure src="pi-4b.jpeg" alt="Photo of the Raspberry Pi 4B running the chat example in the first screenshot." caption="My Raspberry Pi 4B, caught red-handed running the chat app in the first screenshot.">}}

-## Please sir, may I have more Pi?
+## Please sir, may I have some more?

 But, of course!